mirage/mirage-www/tmpl/blog/announcing-mirage-39-release.md

 New features:

-- The Xen backend has been re-written from scratch to be based on Solo5, and now supports PVHv2 on Xen 4.10 or higher, and QubesOS 4.0.
+- The Xen backend has been [re-written from scratch](https://github.com/mirage/mirage/issues/1159) to be based on Solo5, and now supports PVHv2 on Xen 4.10 or higher, and QubesOS 4.0.
-- As part of this re-write, the existing Mini-OS based implementation has been retired, and all non-UNIX backends now use a unified OCaml runtime.
+- As part of this re-write, the existing Mini-OS based implementation has been retired, and all non-UNIX backends now use a unified OCaml runtime based on `ocaml-freestanding`.
 - OCaml runtime settings settable via the `OCAMLRUNPARAM` environment variable are now exposed as unikernel boot parameters.
 For details, refer to [#1180](https://github.com/mirage/mirage/pull/1180).

 Security posture improvements: